Covid-19: Frequently Asked Questions

 Is the Barber clean?

-The Barber was deep-cleaned before reopening and has an enhanced cleaning regime in place.
+The Barber has an enhanced cleaning regime in place.
 Details of this are available at reception.

 The ground floor has no mechanical air-handling, ventilation is provided by opening windows.
-When the weather allows, the main doors to the Barber will be kept open.
+When the weather allows, the main doors to the Barber will be kept open as well as the windows to ensure fresh airflow.
 The first floor galleries are serviced by an air-handling system.
-This was refurbished in 2019, it draws in fresh air and does not recycle air.
+This was refurbished in 2019; the intake draws in fresh air and does not recycle air.

 Can I sit down in the galleries?

 Yes.
-Benches are available for you but we ask you to maintain 2 metre social distancing.
-We can provide portable stools on request, these will be cleaned between users.
+Benches are available for you but we ask you to maintain two-metre social distancing.
+We can provide portable stools on request; these will be cleaned between users.